midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 Step 1.
 How to change the state of the nodes after the Assisted Installer finished

-Those operations are required to be performed as a day2 to bring the BareMetalHost object status of each nodes of the OCPv4.10 cluster from `unmanaged` to `externally provisioned`.
+Those operations are required to be performed as a DAY2Operation to bring the BareMetalHost object status of each nodes of the OCPv4.10 cluster from `unmanaged` to `externally provisioned`.
+This section has been added here with the purpose of highlighting that in case one of the controller node its required to be replaced soon after the OCP cluster installation ended, you will need to consider this step.

 To highlight this, we are going to use a compact cluster (3 control nodes + 0 worker nodes).